Back to All Events

 • WYSO (Wisconsin Youth Symphony Orchestras) & Zoom 1118 E Washington Ave, Madison, WI 53703 United States (map)

-This will be a hybrid event, with an option to attend in person at the Wisconsin Youth Symphony Orchestras building (1118 E. Washington Ave., Madison) and online (Zoom).
+This is a hybrid event, with an option to attend in person at the Wisconsin Youth Symphony Orchestras building (1118 E. Washington Ave., Madison) and online (Zoom).

 This event is co-hosted by Southern Wisconsin Bird Alliance, SOS Save Our Songbirds., and Natural Resources Foundation of Wisconsin